-Three professors from the University of Birmingham have been named amongst the UK’s most prominent biomedical and health scientists by the Academy of Medical Sciences which has today (Wednesday 13 May) announced its prestigious list of newly elected Fellows.
+Three professors from the University of Birmingham have been named among the UK’s most prominent biomedical and health scientists by the Academy of Medical Sciences who has today (Wednesday 13 May) announced its prestigious list of Fellows.

 The Academy’s newest Fellows have been chosen for their exceptional contributions to advancing biomedical science via world-leading research discoveries, scientific communication and engagement programmes and translating scientific advances into benefits for patients and the public.
 They are also the only three academics from Midlands based Universities elected this year.
 They will be formally admitted to the Academy on 25 June 2020.

-Professor David Adams, Head of the College of Medical and Dental Sciences said: “I am delighted to be able to announce that three of our most distinguished academics have been elected to the Academy of Medical Sciences this year.
-Election to the Academy is highly competitive with only 50 new fellows elected this year from across the UK so to have 3 fellows elected from Birmingham is a tremendous accolade for the University as well as being a great personal achievement.”
+Professor David Adams, Head of the College of Medical and Dental Sciences, said: “I am delighted to be able to announce that three of our most distinguished academics have been elected to the Academy of Medical Sciences this year.
+Election to the Academy is highly competitive with only 50 new fellows elected this year from across the UK so to have three Fellows elected from Birmingham is a tremendous accolade for the University as well as being a great personal achievement.”

 Professor Sir Robert Lechler PMedSci, President of the Academy of Medical Sciences said: “I am delighted to welcome these 50 new Fellows into the Academy’s Fellowship.
 Each one has made their own outstanding contribution to biomedical science and together they are advancing the health of our society in the UK and internationally.
 Their work affects us all, from the way we keep healthy through our lifestyle, to how we are treated if we become ill, to the way we receive information about health.